3 patches with Fractio Solum

 Another thing that FS makes easy is tuplets.
 Especially when using more traditional analog sequencers, it can be hard to create any sort of notes that aren’t simple 1/8th or 1/16th notes.
 FS makes this easy: patch a clock to FS, mult a reset to FS and your sequencer, and set FS’s ratio to something like 1/3 or 1/6.

-Of course, this technique can be expanded with our first patch – by carefully sequencing the clock ratios of FS, we could have 1/8th notes interspersed with 1/8th triplets, for instance, creating some complex rhythms that are not often heard in a modular context.
+This technique can be expanded with our first patch – by carefully sequencing the clock ratios of FS, we could have 1/8th notes interspersed with 1/8th triplets, for instance, creating some complex rhythms that are not often heard in a modular context.